aimclub/evoguess-ai/README_en.md

 00:00:01 ------------------- Phase 1 (Prepare backdoors) -------------------
 00:00:01 Searching: 100%|██████████| 40/40 [03:31<00:00,  5.29s/run, 7009 bds]

 # In phase 1 7009 backdoors was found.
-It was bacdoors with maximum rho from every thread
+It was backdoors with maximum rho from every thread.

 00:03:33 Deriving: 100%|██████████| 608/608 [00:52<00:00, 11.65bd/s, 844 clauses]